Stripe

 Tokenization allows you to store payment information at your gateway and not in Salesforce.
 Tokenization helps you decrease the scope of your PCI compliance and improve security by storing your customers’ payment information on Stripe’s servers and not in Salesforce.

-Chargent’s Stripe integration supports tokenization for the following payment method type:
+Chargent’s Stripe integration supports tokenization for the following payment method types:

 • Credit Card